 Kudos to those who are mining for the deeper truths from sources beyond Black Panther‘s highly entertaining images and story-line!
 Art-for-life’s-sake is the creative order in an Africa-centered universe [as opposed to Ars Gratia Artis, MGM Studios’ logo meaning art-for-art’s-sake – a Eurocentric perspective].
 Rites-of-passage are always accompanied by artistic expression and ritual in Africa, marking and aiding in the transition from one stage of life to the next when one’s vulnerability to spiritual forces is known to be greatest.
 One’s birth, coming-of-age, marriage, physical death (for example), are transitional periods in which artistic rituals are deployed as rites-of-passage, encoding in their culturally-vibrant expression the significance of one’s belonging to the visible/invisible and indivisible communal whole on either side of the threshold or passageway.
 Community values and protective assistance are thus artistically reinforced and mid-wived through these transitions.

 Black Panther, the movie, has become such a communal event where folks have been showing up extra with drumming, dance, dress, etc. just to be part of the resonant “‘Wakanda forever!’ vibe” – a rite-of-passage that hopefully (and by many indications) marks a constructive shift in pan-African consciousness.
-It’s great that this phenomenally successful movie presents multiple points of interest if one cares to venture off of the MCU-Disney-helmed ship where vulnerability to spiritual forces nevertheless remains an issue.
+It’s great that this phenomenally successful movie presents multiple points of consciousness if one cares to venture off of the MCU-Disney-helmed ship where vulnerability to spiritual forces nevertheless remains an issue.
 Individuals will and should differ on vital questions such as the Scramble for Africa and rape of her spiritual, natural, human [slavery], and cultural resources which were/are just as real as fierce Black resistance against these atrocities was/is – unlike fictional Wakanda’s isolationism that had Killmonger all twisted.
 After a failed hijacking of Wakanda’s resources following his rite-of-passage bid to become the Black Panther, Killmonger’s “sunset” speech handed the CIA its real divide-and-conquer spoils.
 Well-played, Agent Ross… No pan-African bonds here.

 Then there’s the truly kick-ass all-female army in Black Panther’s fictional east-central Africa setting of Wakanda, referred to in the MCU-Disney mock-up as the Dora Milaje.
 Though they could conceivably represent the legendary Nyabingi female warriors of that same geographic region who fought mightily against colonial incursions, the Dora Milaje’s brilliant movie costumes are perhaps more reminiscent of the warriors of the Kingdom of Dahomey [present-day Benin, west Africa] an 18-19th-century all-female military regiment who’d sworn their allegiance to the throne.
 Known in Fon as Mino, which means “our mothers,” this west-African army conducted its military drills in true African fashion, employing drumming, song, and dance to accompany rites-of-passage observances occasioned by the nature[s] of their involvement.
 As I’ve written: Historically, spiritually-endowed women have stood out as leaders of liberation movements throughout the African continent – in part because, like rape, imposed rule has infringed upon the domains of the divine African feminine.